FAQ

 Transitional Rules MA 30 (available in German only)

-How do I know what achievements I will be credited after changing into a new study program and what modules I still have to book?
+How do I know what achievements will be credited after changing into a new study program and what modules I still have to book?

 Transitional Rules MA 90 (available in German only)